 Four Risks Associated with Breast Implants

-Whenever you undergo a surgical procedure, there’s going to be risks involved.
-We have many patients come in and ask us the same question: What are the risks involved with getting breast implants?
-Today, we wanted to go over the four most talked-about risks associated with getting breast implants, and what you can do to ensure you’re safe.
+Whenever you undergo a surgical procedure, there are going to be risks involved.
+We have many patients come in and ask us the same question: What are the risks involved with getting silicone or saline breast implants?
+Today, we wanted to go over the four most talked-about risks associated with getting breast implants and what you can do to ensure you’re safe.

 1. Rupture or Leaks

-Breast implants have the potential to rupture or leak in the breast cavity in the event of a trauma.
-While both saline and silicone implants have the potential to rupture, it is more common to spot your saline implant having ruptured than your silicone implant.
+Breast implants have the potential to rupture or leak into the breast cavity in the event of trauma.
+While both saline and silicone implants have the potential to rupture, it is more common to spot saline-filled breast implant ruptures than those with silicone gel-filled implants.
 The saline implant will leak rapidly and flatten in the chest over a period of a few days, while the silicone implant rupture may require an MRI to notice.
 The saline fluid that leaks into the body will simply dissolve into the system and is considered to be harmless.
-In the event of a silicone leak, the silicone will need to be removed and the affected areas will need to be cleaned prior to getting new breast implants.
+In the event of a silicone breast implant rupture, the silicone will need to be removed, and the affected areas will need to be cleaned prior to getting new breast implants.

 2. Capsular Contracture

 Capsular contracture is a condition in which scar tissue forms over the entire breast implant.
-This results in the implant being squeezed tight, becoming hard and irregularly shaped.
+This results in the implant being squeezed tightly, becoming hard and irregularly shaped.
 Capsular contracture is easy to spot and, although not necessarily considered a dangerous complication, may be uncomfortable and cause pain in the breasts.
-To fix a capsular contracture, you may either remove the scar tissue that forms over the breast implant, or the entire breast implant itself.
+To fix a capsular contracture, you may either remove the scar tissue that forms over the breast implant or the entire breast implant itself during another breast implant surgery.

 3. Anaplastic Large Cell Lymphoma

-Anaplastic large cell lymphoma (ALCL) is a very rare type of non-Hodgkin lymphoma that forms as a result of getting textured breast implants, affecting only 1 percent of all non-Hodgkin lymphoma cases.
-This condition is only diagnosed after a biopsy taken from the body is tested positive for the disease.
-While this is a complication is associated with breast implants and breast augmentation surgery, it is very, very rare.
+Breast implant-associated anaplastic large cell lymphoma (ALCL) is a very rare type of non-Hodgkin lymphoma that forms as a result of getting textured breast implants (a specific type of silicone breast implant), affecting only 1 percent of all non-Hodgkin lymphoma cases.
+This condition is only diagnosed after a biopsy taken from the breast tissue tests positive for the disease.
+It is possible in both breast augmentation and breast reconstruction patients.
+While this complication is associated with breast implants and breast augmentation surgery, it is very, very rare, and not a form of breast cancer.

 4. Breast Implant Illness